ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 ```

 #### `ConfigMap`: environment variables
-In order to customise Airflow's configuration, we'll set environment variables that override the
+To customise Airflow's configuration, we'll set environment variables that override the
 file configuration.
-To achieve this, we can define the env vars within the Kubernetes object definition or we can also create a `ConfigMap` and just configure the object to set the env vars from it.
+To achieve this, we can define the env vars within the Kubernetes
+object definition or we can also create a `ConfigMap` and just configure the object
+to set the env vars from it.

 Below is the `ConfigMap` for our custom environment variables:
 ```yaml